 - Internet access (though periods of intentional doing-without are also indispensable)

 - …and breaking silly rules like limiting myself to only six things...

 Although I'm a pretty skeptical person (in the agnostic/atheist/humanist sense), I also practice Zen on a daily basis.
 I find that I'm more grounded and healthy, more present, when I meditate daily.
 So while I don't believe in the supernatural, I am deeply concerned with meaningfulness and ethics, and I appreciate that "There are more things in heaven and earth, Horatio,/Than are dreamt of in your philosophy."

-On a more serious note, I've been divorced since 2006.
+On a more serious note, I've been divorced for about a decade.

 ...you're ready for a close, genuine connection -- i.e., you're self-aware, know what you want, and have your stuff reasonably together.